How to break in Soccer cleats in less than a week? Easy tricks!

 4. Practice for a short time

-6. Apply lubricant on them
+6. Apply lubricants

 7. Use leather conditioner to soften them

-Such conditioners get quickly absorbed in the leather and restore its flexibility, also giving a soft and supple feel without adding any oily greasiness to the shoe.
+You can use leather conditioner to soften your leather cleats.
+These conditioners get quickly absorbed in the leather and restore its flexibility, also giving it a soft and supple feel without adding any oiliness or greasiness to the shoe.
+I often use Renapur Leather Balsam and Lexol All Leather Conditioner for my current pairs of cleats.

 Tips to remember: